Read Now, Travel Later

 A day trip on the 11-mile Cades Cove Loop Road is one of the best things to do in the Great Smoky Mountains National Park.
 Abundant wildlife, beautiful scenery, historic cabins, and hiking trails are just a few of the things to do.
 This travel guide will show you how to get there, what to do when you’re there, and give you a few tips for the best trip.

 As you enter Cades Cove and stay straight, you’ll see a long parking area on the left.
 There is a covered shelter with information about Cades Cove.
 If you have arrived too early the gate at the end of the parking area may still be locked so this is where you would wait.

-Use the parking area in front of the information kiosk to access this trail.
 The 8.3-mile Rich Mountain Loop Trail is a pretty strenuous all-day hike across the summit of Rich Mountain.
 With a total combined 2,000’ ascent it’s a strenuous trail.
 The first 1.5 miles of the hike is pretty easy, though, and leads from the parking area to John Oliver Place.

 Sparks Lane is one of two roads that cuts across Cades Cove and has two-way traffic.
 This end of Sparks Lane is 1.1 miles from the entrance into Cades Cove.
 Taking Sparks Lane now would make the entire loop just 3.7 miles.
 The narrow gravel road is a frequent destination for portrait photography.

 You might also catch some wildlife in the fields or crossing the road around sunrise and sunset.
 Near the north end of the road there is a neat place where a ford crosses Abrams Creek; there is parking beside the ford where you can get out of your car.

 READ MORE: 8 Fun Things to Do in Cades Cove